ci-ke/venv-fix/README.md

 ## Notice:

-The <new_venv_python_path> can be absolute or relative path of the python interpreter.
+The <venv_python_path> can be absolute or relative path of the python interpreter.